 This is quite a portable keyboard and is best suited for use in an office or at work.
 However, it comes with features like NKRO and can be used for gaming as well.
 The build quality of the keyboard is quite good and it has a steel top plate that gives it rigidity.
 The LED backlighting can be controlled using the function key (FN) + Arrow keys.
 It supports both Windows and Mac OS and you can switch between PC and Mac modes using FN + Insert key.
 Also, you can access the media shortcuts using the FN key with the corresponding media key that is shared with function keys.
 The USB cable is detachable for easy access, convenience, and for portability.
 This is unarguably one of the best looking low profile mechanical keyboards and is quite affordable too.

 |Features||Spill-resistant design, Supports NKRO (N keys Roll Over), Detachable USB cable, Compatible with Windows and Mac|

 For gaming, the keyboard comes with features such as 100% anti-ghosting and N-Key rollover (NKRO).
-The USB cable is detachable that comes in very handle while travelling or moving the keyboard from one place to another.
+The USB cable is detachable that comes in the very handle while traveling or moving the keyboard from one place to another.
 If you are into LAN parties then this keyboard will be a perfect choice for you as it is slim, compact, mechanical and has got all the fancy RGB lighting to it.
 Highly Recommended for Gamers.